 We can help, view our Fundraising Toolkit to get started.

 Your contribution and efforts go to supporting our members to fully access the community they live in.
 Whether that is through mobility devices, making their environment fully accessible, or participating in an activity of their choice - your commitment makes a huge impact on all of us.

 Get creative!
 Remember, this is your event.
 Use your talents and expertise to host a fundraiser that best suits your personality and abilities.

 Clothing Pick-Up for Cerebral Palsy (CP4CP) primary focus is to collect clothes, shoes, coats, bedding and linens.
-We also accept donations of re-usable items that are in good condition and working order, such as toys, games, small appliances, small furniture items, sporting goods, books, electronics, and housewares.
+CP4CP also accepts donations of re-usable items that are in good condition and working order, such as toys, games, small appliances, small furniture items, sporting goods, books, electronics, and housewares.

 Click here to arrange a your FREE HOME COLLECTION

-Click here to see a google map showing OFCP partnered Value Village stores
+Click here to see a map showing OFCP partnered Value Village stores

 - 214 Silvercreek Parkway N, Guelph N1H 7P8